Dorcas Richardson: A Story of Resilience and Freedom

 City Directory c.1881, with Dorcas Richardson listed, and her occupation is listed as “fruits etc.” referencing her business on Meeting Street.

 Dorcas’ story did not begin in Charleston by her own choice, but once free, she chose to stay, making a monumental impact on the lives of hundreds of South Carolina children, leaving behind a legacy of courage, care, and resilience.
-Dorcas’s commitment to the creation of bank accounts in the name of her children, and others, and modeling financial literacy is an example of building generational wealth, with the goal of ensuring a long lasting freedom.
-Her story is one of perseverance and the potential that can be achieved in freedom.
-As we celebrate the freedom of the Black community this Juneteenth, Historic Charleston Foundation is honored to share, and continue to learn from Dorcas’ story, while celebrating her legacy.
-Dorcas’ story is a freedom story and a testimony that the black experience is not only one of tragedy, but one decorated by triumph!
+Dorcas’ commitment to the creation of bank accounts in the name of her children, and others, and modeling financial literacy for her community showed others that they too could create financial independence as a key aspect of their freedom.
+Her story is one of perseverance and the human potential that can be realized in freedom.
+As we celebrate the freedom of the Black community this Juneteenth, Historic Charleston Foundation is honored to share and continue to learn from Dorcas’ story, while celebrating her legacy.
+Her life serves as a testimony that the Black experience in the19th century is not only one of tragedy and pain, but is also one full of accomplishment and triumph!

 Source Materials